paginas-secretas/docs/usecases.md

 ## 001 - Create contacts list

 This use case enables the creation of a contacts list.
-The input must be a list of contact records and the output shall be a pair of **private** and **public** keys, as well as the document reference that identifies the encrypted contacts list.
+The input must be a list of contact records and the output shall be a pair of **private** and **public** asymmetric keys, a **private** symmetric key, as well as the document reference that identifies the encrypted contacts list.

 **Inputs**: